Can every non-resident claim a New Zealand tax refund?

 How do I claim my New Zealand tax refund?

-In order to claim your tax refund, you must file a New Zealand tax return first.
+In order to claim your tax refund, you must gather the required documents and file a New Zealand tax return first.

 You can file your return directly with the New Zealand tax authorities yourself.